siberianfox/tinygwiki/JSON-Operation.md

 TinyG implements a subset of JSON with the following limitations:

 * Supports 7 bit ASCII characters only
-* Supports decimal number only (no hexadecimal numbers or other non-decimals)
+* Supports decimal numbers only (no hexadecimal numbers or other non-decimals)
-* Arrays are returned but are not accepted as input
+* Arrays are returned but are not (yet) accepted as input
-* Names are case-insensitive and cannot be more than 5 characters
+* Names (tokens) are case-insensitive and cannot be more than 5 characters
 * String values cannot be more than 80 characters in length (Note 1)
 * Groups cannot contain more than 24 elements (name/value pairs)
 * JSON objects cannot exceed 254 characters in total length
 * Limited object nesting is supported (you won't see more than 2 levels)
 * All JSON input and output is on a single text line.
-There is only one `<CR>`, it's at the end of the line (broken lines are not supported)
+There is only one `<LF>`, it's at the end of the line (broken lines are not supported)

 _Note 1: The 80 character string length applies to Gcode blocks delivered via JSON or interpreted while the system is in JSON mode.
-If the Gcode line exceeds 80 characters it will be truncated if a comment makes it too long, or rejected if the 81th character is part of the legitimate Gcode block.
+If the Gcode line exceeds 80 characters it will be truncated if a comment makes it too long, or rejected if the 81st character is part of the legitimate Gcode block.
 If 80 characters is too severe this may be raised._

 ### Text Mode and JSON Mode